 The hound show season, now underway, provides an excellent opportunity to improve one’s eye for foxhound conformation by judging from ringside just for fun.
 The exercise not only makes the day more interesting, but educational as well.
 Especially when you can collar a friendly judge after the class and ask him why he didn’t like the hound you adored, or why he picked a hound you thought was common.
 (Obviously, you must frame your question such that the judge understands that you are seeking an education and not leveling criticism!)

 It can be intimidating to watch a procession of foxhounds enter and leave the ring and wonder how in the world the judge can sort them all out.
 For example, how does he compare a hound he is looking at to one he saw ten minutes ago?
-Ten years ago, I asked some top judges how they judged a class, and here's what I learned.To read more, log in (above) or click to subscribe.
+Ten years ago, I asked some top judges how they judged a class, and here's what I learned.To read more, a subscription is required.
+Log in or click here to subscribe.